404 Errors: Report, monetize and analyse

 If you haven’t done yet, create a Google site search for your website.
 Add only your own website to the list of searched sites and don’t search the entire web.
 Add your Google Adsense ID (section “Make Money”) and head to the section “Look and feel” and select the option Iframe.
 Choose a style for the search form / result and maybe you like to customize the style.
 Push now the button “Get code” (or enter the section “Get code” from the sidebar) and enter there the URL from your error page.

 Copy / paste the code for the search form and the results into the body section from your error page.
-Your completed page will look like:
+Your completed 404 error page will look like:

 <?php